-Around this time, I had started making and using synthetic-free soap.
-The experience of autonomy and independence that came with learning this skill, combined with using these pure elements on my body, was subtle and yet profound.
+Around this time, I had started making and using synthetic-free bar soaps.
+The experience of autonomy and independence that came with learning this skill, combined with using these pure elements on my body, had a subtle and yet profound effect.
 I was inspired to share this experience with others, so I started a business called “Red Cedar Studio.”
-Sharing these products at farmers markets had my heart soaring; I loved the creative process, the interaction with clients, and the ability to share my art with others.
+I handmade soaps and candles, experimenting with different recipes and getting creative with colour.
+The whole process re-awakened a part of me that had gone dormant, thinking that I could never be an artist.
+Sharing these products at farmers markets had my heart soaring; I loved the creative process, the interaction with clients, and the ability to share my new found art with others.

 These are some pictures from that time.

 After a year of selling these products as a side business, in 2019 I decided to leave my full time job and jump into entrepreneurship.
 I engaged in a business rebrand, from “Red Cedar Studio” to “From The Hearth,” shifting from sharing merely soaps and candles to sharing tools and practices for self-(re)connection, which is what the products had assisted me with.

 …And within 6 months we were in a global pandemic.
 Within 9 months I was introduced to whiteness and social justice.
 Within 12 months I was in a complete unlearning and unravelling journey of everything I thought I knew.